biobakery/MetaPhlAn/README.md

 ```
 ## Docker image

 MetaPhlAn2 Docker image is based on [Biobox](http://bioboxes.org/about/).
-For the execution, MetaPhlAn2 Docker image requires a YAML file with the inputs defined as follows
+For the execution, MetaPhlAn2 Docker image requires a YAML file with the inputs defined as follows:

 ```
 #!yaml